-For this activity you are to create a picture of your special ritual in a postcard format.
-It can be a small ritual that helps you, or a larger ritual that you really enjoy such as a special event.
-(A postcard template is included in this education kit).
+For this activity you are to create a picture of your favourite place in a postcard format.
+It can be anywhere you like, e.g. close to home, somewhere you go on holidays, etc. (A postcard template is included in this education kit).

-The following questions are to help you begin thinking about how you will decide on your special ritual to create it in a postcard-sized artwork:
+The following questions are to help you begin thinking about how you will decide on your favourite place to create it in a postcard-sized artwork:

-- Consider different rituals that you have seen and the ones that you look forward to.
-Think about these memories and choose one that will help you to make a particular ritual special and significant to you as an artist. - Do you have several rituals in mind and can't decide?
-If so, you could write them down and either choose one at random, or create a picture which combines elements from all of them in the one artwork. - Consider when the ritual is occurring, such as early morning, during the day, or at night.

-Consider what materials you will use to make your artwork, for example: A night picture could be made using white chalk or oil pastel on black paper; A daytime picture could be made with bright colours. - Are there any people or animals you will include in your artwork? - What types of colours and textures are connected to the ritual and that can be included in your artwork? - Is the ritual a quiet and fairly ordinary one that people may not notice?
+- Consider places where you have happy memories.
+Think about these memories and choose one that will help you to make your place special and significant to you as an artist. - Do you have several places in mind and can't decide?
+If so, you could write them down and either choose one at random, or create a picture which combines elements from all of them in the one artwork. - Consider what time of the day you would like to capture in your artwork, such as early morning, during the day, at night.
+Consider what materials you will use to make your artwork, for example: A night picture could be made using white chalk or oil pastel on black paper; A daytime picture could be made with bright colours. - Are there any people or animals you will include in your artwork? - What are the colours and textures of the place you are creating? - Is it a quiet place or a noisy place?
 You could convey this through the material/s you choose.
-For example, by using soft pastels for a quiet calming ritual, or bold oil pastels for a noisy ritual such as a birthday party. - You may also like to consider using coloured paper or interesting material such as newspapers, magazines or corrugated cardboard to help you create your work as a collage.
+For example, by using soft pastels for a quiet place, or bold oil pastels for a noisy place.

-- As you create your artwork consider how the artists in the exhibition approached their work.
+- You may also like to consider using coloured paper or interesting material such as newspapers, magazines or corrugated cardboard to help you create your work as a collage. - As you create your artwork consider how the artists in the exhibition approached their work.
 What made their art special and different?
 What personal elements will you include in your artwork to make it significant, such as through the use of colour, text, a personal symbol that only you know the meaning of? - Consider an interesting title for your artwork, something that provides a little bit of mystery but still allows the viewer some clues to help them 'read' your artwork.
-You may decide on a very plain title such as 'My End of the School Week Ritual' or you might call it after the ritual itself, such as 'My New Year's Resolution Ritual' or it might be the name of a song or a favourite book that you connect to this special place.
-(Look at some of the titles the artists have used to see if they are plain or contain some mystery regarding the artwork they have created.) - Write a short statement about your artwork (75 100 words) to help viewers looking at your work to understand why this ritual is special to you.
+You may decide on a very plain title such as 'My backyard on a Sunday morning' or you might call it after how this special place made you feel, or it might be the name of a song or a favourite book that you connect to this special place.
+(Look at some of the titles the artists have used to see if they are plain or contain some mystery regarding the artwork they have created.) - Write a short statement about your artwork (75 100 words) to help viewers looking at your work to understand why this place is special to you.
 In your artist statement please use art vocabulary to explain the approach you have taken such as your use of colour, line and texture for example.